egregore-project/egregore/README.md

 #### Running Unattended

 For deployments, running unattended is necessary to avoid prompting for a password for the key file.
-To run unatteded, pass no arguments, or limit arguments to:
+To run unattended, pass no arguments, or limit arguments to:

 - `--nolock`: This flag prevents the server attempting to obtain an exclusive lock on the keyfile prior to booting.
-This should not be used except when testing multiple servers instances in development environment, as not-obtaining an exclusive lock on the file allows others to modify or remove the file while the server is running.
+This should not be used except when testing multiple server instances in a development environment, as not obtaining an exclusive lock on the file allows others to modify or remove the file while the server is running.

 - `--port`: Specified the port the server listens on for incoming requests.
 Defaults to `5001`.